-This isn’t just mainline consumers who prefer to get their news from online sources, this is becoming the standard for most modern day countries.
-It’s an effortless task to whip out your iphone or table while you are on the go and check out the latest piece of news, product release, or celebrity drama.
+This isn’t just mainline consumers who prefer to get their news from online sources.
+This is becoming the standard for most modern day countries.
+It’s an effortless task to whip out your iphone or tablet while you are on the go and check out the latest piece of news, product release, or celebrity drama.

 It’s a matter of convenience and speed.

 These digital changes are causing different forms of marketing and advertising to evolve in ways to please the readers.
 Many people are under the assumption that press releases are an old and dying form of marketing, but that couldn’t be further from the truth.